tildearrow/furnace/README.md

 - `4xxx`: set fine cutoff. `xxx` range is 000-7ff.
 additionally, you can change the cutoff and/or duty as a macro inside an instrument by clicking the `absolute cutoff macro` and/or `absolute duty macro` checkbox at the bottom of the instrument. (for the filter, you also need to click the checkbox that says `volume macro is cutoff macro`.)

-> how do I use PCM on a PCM-capable system?
+> how do I use PCM on a PCM-capable chip?

 two possibilities:
 - the recommended way is by creating the "Sample" type instrument and assigning a sample to it.